c4pt0r/tip/README.md

-# TiDB CLI 🧰
+# tip 🧰

-TiDB CLI is the Swiss Knife for interacting with TiDB databases (especially Serverless) in your shell workflow.
+`tip` is the Swiss Knife for interacting with TiDB databases (especially for TiDB Serverless) in your shell workflow.
 It provides a user-friendly way to connect to TiDB servers, execute queries, and view results in various formats.

 A quick look 👀：